-In the eighteen years since its inception, Amrita Institute of Medical Sciences (AIMS) has grown from a 115 bed specialty hospital to a 1450 bed super-specialty tertiary care health center with an attached medical college hospital.
+In the twenty years since its inception, Amrita Institute of Medical Sciences (AIMS) has grown from a 115 bed specialty hospital to a 1100-bed (490 units) super-specialty tertiary care health center with an attached medical college hospital.
 On the 17th of May 1998, AIMS was inaugurated by the then Prime Minister of India, Shri Atal Bihari Vajpayee, in the presence of Her Holiness, Sri Mata Amritanandamayi Devi.
 The Amrita Institute of Medical Sciences is the adjunct to the term "new universalism" coined by the World Health Organization.
-This massive healthcare infrastructure with over 3, 330, 000 sq. ft. of built-up area spread over 125 acres of land supports a daily patient volume of about 3000 outpatients with 95 percent inpatient occupancy.
-Annual patient turnover touches an incredible figure of over 800, 000 outpatients and nearly 54, 800 inpatients.
+This massive healthcare infrastructure with over 3, 330, 000 sq. ft. of built-up area spread over 125 acres of land supports a daily patient volume of about 3500 outpatients with 95 percent inpatient occupancy.
+Annual patient turnover touches an incredible figure of over 10 lakh outpatients and more than 70,000 inpatients.

 The hospital has received the ISO 9001-2008 accreditation.
 It also enjoys accreditation from the National Accreditation Board for Testing and Calibration Laboratories (NABL) for its laboratories and the National Accreditation Board for Hospitals and Healthcare Providers (NABH) for the hospital overall.
 AIMS is part of the Health Sciences campus of Amrita Vishwa Vidyapeetham.
-The University is accredited by the National Assessment and Accreditation Council (NAAC) with the highest grade of A.
+Amrita Vishwa Vidyapeetham is accredited by the National Assessment and Accreditation Council (NAAC) with the highest grade of A.

 At the Health Sciences campus, the Amrita School of Medicine, the Amrita Center for Nanosciences, the Amrita School of Dentistry, the Amrita College of Nursing and the Amrita School of Pharmacy are co-located with AIMS.
 Committed to providing value-based medical education, these educational institutions strive to instil the qualities of dedication and service in the youth.
-The Amrita School of Ayurvedalocated at Amritapuri complements the University's medical competencies in both modern and traditional ways.
+The Amrita School of Ayurveda located at Amritapuri complements the Amrita Vishwa Vidyapeetham's medical competencies in both modern and traditional ways.

-AIMS comprises 25 modern operating theaters, 210 fully-equipped intensive-care beds, a fully networked Hospital Information System (HIS), NABL accredited clinical laboratories and a 24/7 telemedicine service.
+The hospital’s extensive infrastructure offers facilities comprising 28 modern operating theatres, 275 equipped intensive-care beds, a fully computerized and networked Hospital Information System (HIS), a fully digital radiology department, 17 NABL accredited clinical laboratories and 24/7 telemedicine service.
 There are a total of 45 departments, including 12 super-specialty ones.
 It was the first institution in South East Asia to begin using a fully digital imaging service; its radiology department is completely online.